 Click Here for a Map of the San Juan Skyway.

-The trail is dog friendly (please keep your pet on a leash), and shared with mountain bikers, hikers, and trail runners.
+The trail is dog friendly (please keep your pet on a leash and don’t forget to take a dog waste bag to keep the trail pristine), and shared with mountain bikers, hikers, and trail runners.

 Please note that the waterfall is on private property, and please be respectful of the private lands!

 Learn More About Waterfalls Near Durango.